 Remember that your goal isn't to water the grass blades but the soil beneath.
 This means for effective watering, you need to adjust your watering according to your soil and grass location.
 Shady areas need less water than sunny ones, and when it rains, you may not need to water at all.
 Hard, compacted or clay soils take longer to absorb water, so it's preferable to have a sprinkler that sprays less water at a time and then runs longer, giving the soil more time to absorb the water so it doesn't pool on or run off your grass.

 When choosing a sprinkler, also consider the device's quality and features.
 Some sprinkler models offer special settings that can help you tailor the spray to your lawn or garden area, and some even have shutoff timers.
-If you have hard water, look for a sprinkler with a filter so you can avoid plugging up the inside of the garden sprinkler.
+If you have hard water, look for a sprinkler with a filter so you can avoid plugging up the inside of the garden sprinkler with hard-water deposits.
 Metal sprinklers made from rustproof materials are generally preferable over plastic ones that will become brittle and crack in the sun.

 Many people have fond childhood memories of running through the spray of an oscillating sprinkler as it shot high water streams while sweeping back and forth.
 These sprinklers are easily identified, as they feature a long bar fitted with a row of holes that moves from left to right.
 For the best coverage, look for a model with 15 holes or more.